jonkracht/opus-two-serial-communication/README.md

 sudo minicom -s
 ```

-Navigate using arrow keys, ENTER and ESCAPE.
+Navigate menu using arrow keys, ENTER and ESCAPE.

 Steps to create configuration file:
 1. Input communication parameters by entering "Serial port setup" and: